British Home Championship: Format and rules

 Each team played every other team once (making for a total of three matches per team and six matches in total).
 Generally, each team played either one or two matches at home and the remainder away, with home advantage between two teams alternating each year (so if England played Scotland at home one year, they played them away the next).

 A team received two points for a win, one for a draw and none for a loss.
 The team with the most points was declared the winner.
 If two or more teams were equal on points, that position in the league table was shared (as was the Championship if it occurred between the top teams).
 In 1956, uniquely, all teams finished with the same number of points, leading to the Championship being shared between all four home nations.
 From the 1978–79 Championship onwards, however, goal difference (total goals scored minus total goals conceded) was used to differentiate between teams level on points.
 If goal difference was equal, then total goals scored was used.

 Trophy

-Early editions of the tournament had no trophy.
+For over 50 years the tournament had no trophy.
 In 1935, a trophy was presented to King George V by the Football Association in recognition of the monarch's silver jubilee.
 It was first awarded, as the "Jubilee Trophy", to Scotland, victors of the 1935–36 competition.
 The trophy was of solid silver, consisting of a pedestal supporting a football surmounted by a winged figure.
 It bore the words "British International Championship".

 As winners of the final tournament, Northern Ireland retained the trophy, but for many years had no suitable venue in which to display it.
 It was exhibited in the Scottish Football Museum and then the National Football Museum in Manchester.
 In 2018 it was finally put in display at the Northern Ireland Education and Heritage Centre at the National Stadium.